League Age and Division Information

 Rookie Division

+Players will be required to attend league assessment day.
 Teams are selected at the division draft at the end of March.
-8 year olds are grouped by their assessment data and 5-7 years old are grouped by age.
-This grouping of players by skill level and age ensures that teams are as even as possible.
+Players are grouped by their assessment data which ensures that teams are as even as possible.
+Teams will be named after NCAA clubs (ie Vanderbilt, Stanford, etc.)

 Practice dates begin in early April.
-Although practices are at the discretion of the head coaches, players can expect a minimum of 5 practices before opening day.
-After games start, Rookie Division teams will practice approximately once or twice every other week.
+Although practices are at the discretion of the head coaches, players can expect a minimum of 6-8 practices before opening day.
+After games start, NCAA Division teams will practice approximately once a week.

 Games begin on the opening day of season – usually the last Saturday In April.
-Rookie Division games are generally held Tuesdays, Thursdays and/or Saturdays.
-There are no playoffs for the Rookie Division.
+NCAA Division games are generally held Tuesdays, Thursdays and/or Saturdays.
+Although there are no playoffs, the team that conlcudes the season with the best record will be given a trophy.

 Minor Division